mvitale1989/charts/incubator/taiga/README.md

 - Kubernetes 1.10+
 - Optionally, you can use your own pre-provisioned instance of PostgreSQL, for data storage.
 This chart provision a dedicated PostgreSQL database for you, by default.
-- Optionally, you configure the chart for persistence of both the taiga data and PostgreSQL provisioning, if using a dynamic PV provisioner in your cluster.
+- Optionally, you can rely on a dynamic PV provisioner, for the persistence of both the taiga and PostgreSQL data.

 ## Installing, uninstalling and configuring the Chart